mukesh-kk/website/gitpod/docs/configure/workspaces/workspace-lifecycle.md

 - There is no active workspace in Gitpod.
 - All files and directories are preserved.
-- Uses the same workspace ID when restarted.
+- If restarted, same workspace ID is used.
 - A start is required before the workspace can be used.

 ## Other Workspace States